Tajdar-e-Haram: Popularity

 The music video features Atif Aslam.
 It is the first Pakistani music video to cross 100 million views on YouTube.
-The official video has garnered over 342 million views on YouTube, and became the most viewed Youtube video of Pakistani-origin, as of January 2022, leaving behind Rahat Fateh Ali Khan & Momina Mustehsan's rendition of Afreen Afreen having 336 million views.
+The official video has garnered over 520 million views on YouTube, and became the most viewed Youtube video of Pakistani-origin, as of January 2022, leaving behind Rahat Fateh Ali Khan and Momina Mustehsan's rendition of Afreen Afreen having 336 million views.
 It has received over 5 million engagements and has been viewed in 186 countries worldwide.

 Reception

 Amjad Sabri the son of Ghulam Farid Sabri said, "I really like how the music was arranged.
 Atif didn't do badly.
 I wish he could have worked on his diction a little more, as long as the essence remains untouched, there is no harm."
 He further said, "it was an honest accolade to his father and uncle".
 British High Commissioner Christian Turner took to Twitter that his friend suggested him "Tajdar-e-Haram" by Atif Aslam and he thoroughly enjoyed it.
 In return, Atif also thanked him.